santiment/academy/src/docs/sanapi/accessing-the-api.md

 }
 ```

-Use the curl tool to get development activity of Ethereum.
-Copy and paste this
-curl request to your console:
+You can use the curl tool to retrieve the development activity of Ethereum.
+Copy and paste the following curl request into your console:

 ```bash
 curl \